 Established by the TCA in 1992, the Tilt-Up Achievement Awards program honors projects that use site-cast tilt-up concrete to introduce new building types, advance industry technology and provide unique solutions to building programs.
 The winning entries illustrate the variety, beauty and flexibility of the tilt-up construction method.
 All TCA members affiliated with the project will receive recognition.
 Awards are presented at the Annual Tilt-Up Awards Gala.

-A panel of seasoned tilt-up professionals representing the fields of architecture, development, education, engineering, and construction evaluate each project’s aesthetic appeal, architectural ingenuity and creativity in engineering and construction.
+A panel of accomplished tilt-up professionals representing the fields of architecture, development, education, engineering, and construction evaluate each project’s aesthetic appeal, architectural ingenuity, and creativity in engineering and construction.

 - You must be an active TCA Member to submit.
 Non-Members do not qualify for the awards program.
 Join the TCA at www.tilt-up.org/join